Air Quality Permit to Operate Requirements and Forms

 The goal of the Washoe County Health District, Air Quality Management Division (AQMD) is to keep Washoe County air as clean as possible.
 Since many industrial activities result in the release of contaminants into the air, air pollution control permits are needed for many businesses.
 The permit process ensures that with the start-up of a new project, or the modification of an existing project, air contaminants will be kept to a minimum and standards protecting the public health and environment will be maintained.
 Registration, permitting, and control of industrial sources of air pollution within Washoe County has been conducted by the Air Quality Management Division of the Washoe County Health District.
 Air Quality Control Regulations require that sources of air pollution emitting more than an average of 2.0 pounds per day of any air contaminant or any amount of hazardous air contaminant (air toxic) must obtain an Authority to Construct prior to construction or installation, and then continue to maintain a Permit to Operate.
 As the main goal of the Air Quality Management Division is to promote a clean and healthful environment for the citizens of Washoe County, we encourage the cooperative effort of business and industry with the AQMD and other resources.
 Together, business and government can cooperate to promote both economic viability and healthful conditions in our communities.

 Industrial Operations which require registration include, but is not limited to:

-- Gas, oil or solid fuel burning boilers, furnaces or ovens greater than 2 million BTU aggregate
+- Gas, oil or solid fuel burning boilers, furnaces or large process ovens

 - Commercial fuel storage facilities or gas stations